PKua007/rampack/README.md

 * `casino` - Monte Carlo simulation facility
 * `preview` - preview of the initial configuration
 * `optimize-distance` - the optimization of lattice cell dimensions
+* `shape-preview` - information and preview for a shape
 * `trajectory` - operations on recorded simulation trajectories

 and they are described in detail below.